Frequently Asked Questions

 Q: Where is St. Ambrose University located?

 A. The campus is located in the city of Davenport, Iowa, in the Quad Cities area, close to the border of Illinois.
 There are approximately 11,000 international students in the state of Iowa.
-Students can easily access the Davenport airport through Minneapolis, Chicago and Detroit.
+Students can easily access the Moline International Airport through connections in Minneapolis, Chicago, and Detroit.
 Map

 Q. Is SAU a public or private institution?